Skip to content

 Special features

-The course responds to how museum and heritage practice is changing and the demands and expectations this places on the workforce and its development.
-We are helping students to develop key personal qualities required of the museums and heritage workforce of today and tomorrow, combining core skills training with imaginative creative practice and risk-taking, all within a supportive environment.
-The course is therefore highly collaborative and delivered with museum and heritage organisations and professionals.
+The course responds to contemporary critical issues and focuses on how museum and heritage practice is changing, reflecting on the demands and expectations that this places on the workforce and its development.
+We help students to develop key personal qualities required of the cultural sector workforce of today and tomorrow, combining core skills training with imaginative creative practice and risk-taking.
+The course offers a supportive environment for students to explore their own passions and aspirations, helping them to develop their confidence and critical understanding of cultural practice and application.
+The course is highly collaborative, promoting strong partnerships with museums and heritage organisations and addressing the future needs of the heritage sector and beyond.

-The Research Project is the culmination of the MA and provides students with the opportunity to craft an in-depth project in an area of particular interest to them.
-The Research Project accommodates projects developed through a range of academic, professional, and geographical contexts depending on the motivation, interests and future ambitions of the student.
-Taught elements of the module introduce students to understandings of research practice relevant to the field and the potential of the Research Project to be used for academic and/or professional development goals.
-Students can produce either an extended piece of writing or a shorter piece of written work supporting an example of professional practice, e.g. publication, film, exhibition, digital content, report etc.
+The Research Project is the culmination of the MA and provides you with the opportunity to craft an in-depth project in an area of particular interest to you.
+The Research Project accommodates projects developed through a range of academic, professional, and geographical contexts depending on your motivation, interests and future ambitions.
+Taught elements of the module introduce you to an understanding of research practice relevant to the field and the potential of the Research Project to be used for academic and/or professional development goals.
+You can produce either a written dissertation, a creative-practice project or a response to a client brief.

 Don’t just take our word for it, hear from our students themselves